“Cricket at its Best”

 (4). no match should start after 4.00pm.

-The following principles are to be observed in determining whether or not play takes place in inclement weather, including bad light:
+(i).
+The following principles are to be observed in determining whether play takes place in inclement weather, including bad light:

 (1). prior to the toss the sole decision as to the fitness of the ground shall rest with the home Club.

-(2).once the toss has been made the game is deemed to have started: whether or not play shall commence or stop or resume after interruption shall be determined by the Umpires in accordance with the Laws of Cricket.
+(2). once the toss has been made the game is deemed to have started: whether play shall commence or stop or resume after interruption shall be determined by the Umpires in accordance with the Laws of Cricket.

-The rule with regard to games being cancelled due to a Club being unable to field a side has a two tier value of penalties.
+(o).
+The rule regarding games being cancelled due to a Club being unable to field a side has a two-tier value of penalties.
 To ensure that incorrect marks are not deducted, the following procedure must be adhered to.

-In the 2017 season the 14 teams will play each other once over the first 13 weeks of the season.
-The division will then split into a top and bottom mini-league of seven teams: the seven teams will then play each other over the next 7 weeks.
-Final league positions will be decided on aggregate points over the 19 games.
+In the 2018 season the 16 teams will play each other once over the first 15 weeks of the season.
+The division will then split into four groups of four in points order: each set of four teams will then play each other over the next 3 weeks.
+Final league positions will be decided on aggregate points over the 18 games.

 |Loss||00 points||+ Bonus Points|